farhadgharaie/exchange-rate/Answers to technical questions.md

    - Generic attributes
    - List patterns

-  Also, the C# 8 have feature like :
+  Also, the C# 8 has features like :
    - Property patterns, Switch expressions.
    - Using declarations

 ``
 3- How would you track down a performance issue in production?
 Have you ever had to do this?
 ``

  By monitoring the time between requests and responses, errors or exceptions - send to email or gathered by data processing pipeline-that occured in a specific time or alarmed by a monitoring system can find the performance issues.Moreover, There are may several external source like databases, 3rd party services or network perfomance that should monitored by agents to collect data and process for issues.
- I used ELK stack (Elasticsearch,Logstash,Kibana) to gather all events in a production and have a monitoring for different responses.
+ I used ELK stack (Elasticsearch, Logstash, Kibana) to gather all events in a production and have a monitoring for different responses.
 Also, Used Seqlog for all of productions, generally.

 ``
 4- What was the latest technical book you have read or tech conference you have been to?
 What did you learn?